 But no one said change is easy.
 Congress is the next challenge for the Blueprint, as an amendment was proposed this week on an appropriations bill that would cripple the EPA's ability to impose consequences on states failing to meet pollution-reduction goals.
 Essentially, the Blueprint would lose its teeth, condemning us to repeat the same cycle of voluntary agreements which time and again proved fruitless.
 Now is the time to double-down on the Blueprint, not abandon progress.
 We will continue fighting to defend the Blueprint with hopes and ambitions of leaving a legacy of clean water for our children and future generations.
-Click here to read CBF's letter to Congress in defense of the Blueprint!

 This Week in the Watershed: Appropriations, Shrinking Dead Zones, and an Ancient Fish

 - An appropriations bill passed by the House of Representatives threatens the Chesapeake Clean Water Blueprint.
 (Baltimore Sun--MD)